 A local move can often be done in a day or less with a team of professional movers.
 They will pack, load, and unload everything in time for you to get a decent night’s sleep!
 A long-distance move, on the other hand, can take days or longer.
 Here’s why.

-When you decide how you want to ship your belongings long distance, you have a few options.
+When you decide how you want to ship your belongings long distances, you have a few options.
 Using a standard shipping arrangement, your belongings could take a number of weeks to arrive at your new home.
 You’ll need to be flexible to receive your delivery within a window of time, usually somewhere between 6-10 days.
 This is because your belongings will be consolidated on a truck with multiple other shipments.

 Alternatively, some companies like FlatRate offer Express Routes.
 The difference?
 Moving trucks travel a route between two major destinations regularly and directly.
 That means you won’t have to wait until a consolidated shipment is ready, and can receive your items from the truck via shuttle in 6-10 days.